DFE-Digital/teacher-cpd-design-history/app/posts/cross-programme/simplifying-ect-training-options.md

 ---
 title: Simplifying training options for early career teachers
-description: "Why the training options for ECTs have been simplified and how it's changed the digital services "
+description: "Why the training options for ECTs have been simplified and how it's changed the digital services"
 date: 2025-04-23
 ---